mozilla/remote-settings/README.rst

 Then:

-The "Back to development" commit cannot be pushed to master because we don't allow pushes to master.
+The "Back to development" commit cannot be pushed to main because we don't allow pushes to main.

 You can just throw away the commit (``git reset --hard HEAD^``) but the next person to touch the changelog will have to introduce a new